Italian Love Cake with Ricotta and Chocolate Layers

 Conclusion

-For an authoritative variation and original inspiration, see the Italian Love Cake Recipe at The Kitchn for additional notes and presentation ideas.
+For another detailed take and presentation ideas, you can read the Italian Love Cake Recipe at The Kitchn for extra notes and variations.

 Italian Love Cake